Student Government Association

 - If the office of the President becomes vacant; the Vice President will assume the duties of this office until the next presidential election.

 - If any other Executive Council office becomes vacant, the president will appoint a replacement to fill the unexpired term.
-It is subject to ratification by a two-thirds (2/3) vote, of the Student Senate who are present at the next Senate meeting.
+It is subject to ratification by a two-thirds (2/3) vote, of the Student Senate who are present at the next General Assembly meeting.

 - Any Executive Officer may be granted a leave of absence by the Student Government Association after showing just cause.
 This leave of absence may extend to one month without penalty.
 Should the officer’s absence extend over one month, the office will become vacant.